iansseijelly/my_websitee/docs/CS170/Greedy.md

 # Greedy Algorithm

+## Task Scheduling
+what order should you do your hw assignments in each with the deadline, to maximize the number of homeworks within their ddl?

+* assignments: a1, a2, ... , an
+* deadlines: d1, d2, ... , dn
+\* each task takes 1hr to complete

+### Algorithm

+    repeat
+        pick an unexpired ai with the nearest deadline until nothing to be done

+**Correctness Proof**:
+Proof by contradiction: if A_sk != A_gk is the first task the greedy solution differs from the true optimal, changing A_sk to A_gk is still optimal, otherwise the greedy algorithm would have ended before the optimal one.

+**case1:** if a_gk does not appear in S, then we can just change a_sk to a_gk **case2:** if a_gk appears in S later, as a_sl = a_gk for some l > k, it is ok to swap a_sl to an earlier since it has not expired, as d_gk = d_sl <= d_sk, so we can do a_sk later and it is not expired yet.

+## Huffman Coding
+using the fewest number of bits to store a dataset losslessly

+given a random string of chars of length n from alphabet {A,B,C,D}, how many bits needed to encode the string?

+### Naively
+2 bits/char => n chars takes 2n bits

+### Better solution
+Suppose we know the frequency for each characters appear.
+Example:

+* A   B   C   D
+* .4  .3  .2  .1

+Use fewer bits for the more frequent characters.

+* A   B   C    D
+* 0   10  110  111

+**Fact:** there's a 1-1 correspondence between prefix free codes and full binary tree -> each node has 0 or 2 children.

+if f1 and f2 are the two least frequently visited chars, they should be at the very bottom of the tree.

+Define that for any non-root node v in tree, $$cost(v) = \sum_i fi$$
+$$cost(T) = \sum_i cost(v)$$

+**Claim:** this prefix free algorithm results in an optimal tree with lowest cost

+**Proof by Induction**:
+base case: 1 or 2 chars: just use 1 bit
+induction: let T' be a tree for some f1+f2, f3, f4 ... optimal by induction T = T' with f1, f2 as a tree added into the f1+f2 as a substitue.

+cost (T) = cost (T') + f1 + f2

+if T is not optimal, then T' is neither optimal, because we can just replace

+### Algorithm

+    create a priority queue H of {1,2,...,n} sorted by frequency for k = n + 1 to 2n-1: i = deletemin(H), j = deletemin(H)
+        create a new vertex k with i and j as children fk = fi + fj
+        insert back into queue H(k, fk)

+## SetCover
+given a set v and m subsets that cover v, find fewest sets that still cover v.

 ## Minimum Spanning Tree
 Given an undirected graph G, find the subset T of edges with the smallest total weight that connects all vertices.